The Headless Ghost: Reception

 As the second feature on a horror double bill, The Headless Ghost apparently had few American reviews at the time of its release.
 Writing in The New York Times on 30 April 1959, film critic Richard W. Nason devoted one paragraph to it in a review of both Horrors of the Black Museum and The Headless Ghost.
 He called The Headless Ghost 'a pale and protracted bit of whimsy'.

-Modern-day British film critic Phil Hardy describes the film as 'an undemanding ghost comedy', but similar in content to other ghost comedies, in particular the 1961 Italian film Fantasi a Roma and Das Spukschloss im Spessart, a West German film made in 1960.
+Modern-day British film critic Phil Hardy describes the film as 'an undemanding ghost comedy', but similar in content to other ghost comedies, in particular the 1961 Italian film Fantasmi a Roma and Das Spukschloss im Spessart, a West German film made in 1960.
 Hardy notes that 'Scott's movie has the merit of preceding them both'.

 Academic film historians Steve Chibnall and Brian McFarlane give the film a rather negative review.
 They point out that 'Peter Graham Scott can make nothing of the inanities of The Headless Ghost ...
 Like Scott's other films, this one moves along quite smartly, but this time there is virtually nothing worth moving.
 Clive Revill provides a touch of campy style as the ghost of the fourth Earl who steps down from his portrait, the special effects are simple but adequate, but the overall impression is one of meagre inventiveness ....'
 They call the three student characters 'unlikable' and compare them unfavourably to another trio of young people at the centre of a film: James Dean, Natalie Wood and Sal Mineo in Rebel Without a Cause (1955).

 The website BritishPictures.com simply calls The Headless Ghost 'Childish rubbish with a script that would shame Scooby Doo'.
+Filmink calls it a movie "no one much remembers."

-Other Media
+Other media

 In June 1959, American International Records released a 45 rpm single by The Nightmares.
 The A-side song was titled '(Oooh I'm Scared Of The) Horrors of the Black Museum' and the B-side song was 'The Headless Ghost'.
 Each song ran a few seconds short of two minutes.
 The Billboard magazine in its issue of 6 July 1959 said that 'The Headless Ghost' record 'has good sales potential ... for kids who enjoy horror films' and rated the song at three stars out of four.

 Decades later, the film was followed by one of the series of children's books, Goosebumps, by R L Stine.
 Goosebumps: The Headless Ghost was published by The Scholastic Press in 1995 and tells the story of two children who search for a ghost's missing head.

 And both the film and the book preceded an episode of the Canadian television family comedy programme Goosebumps.
 The episode was also titled 'The Headless Ghost.'
 It was first telecast on 21 September 1996 and relates the same tale as that of the book.